UltraMessaging/smx_perf/README.md

 Note that the total messages are equal to the requested messages (o_num_msgs) plus the warmup messages (o_warmup_loops).

-Also note that the EOS message migth be printed twice.
+Also, note that the EOS message might be printed twice.
 This is a known issue and does not negatively affect execution.

 Also, note that the "top" command running in Window 1 shows CPU 5 running at